ethereum/populus/docs/gotchas.rst

 [23] ``call`` on the client is a web3 option that behaves exactly like sending a real transaction, but it will **not change the blockchain state**.
 It's kinda dry-run transaction, which is great for testing (and it's not related at all to the Solidity ``call``)

-[24] **Trusted** libraries are a good way to save gas of repeating deployments,  for code that is actually reusable.
+[24] **Trusted** contract libraries are a good way to save gas of repeating deployments,  for code that is actually reusable.

 [25] The EVM stack limit is 1024 deep.
 For deeply nested operations, prefer working in **steps and loops, over recursions**.